MateiVolo05/Basketball-Nation/README.md

 # Basketball-Nation
 A blog for all basketball fans to read news or see other opinions.
 You can add, edit or delete posts.
-Also, you can add categories or delete them.
+Also, you can add categories, edit or delete them.
 All the posts and categories are stored in a MongoDb database and accessed by the server.

 ## Screenshots